 A Note Played on the Heart

 And now that old dumpy building is gone.
-Last week, Temple Independent School District tore it down in order to build a new building on the same site, rightfully so and long overdue.
+Last week, Temple Independent School District tore it down in order to build a new building on the same site; an action perhaps long overdue.
 Yet emotional attachment remains.
 Of the many I have conversed with over the past week, students and teachers, all express a sense of loss.

 I think of that old saying, that a person leaves a part of themselves behind in a place.
 What is that part of the self we leave behind?
 Is it true in some metaphysical sense?
 I never did go back into the L-wing once I took a job in another district.
 I wish I had.
 In a way, it was too hard.
 There was too much power there and I did not feel I could confront it.
 This is one of the mysteries of experience, the difference between matter and spirit, as if some sort of latent consciousness persists, some psychic residue left behind.
 Yet something resonates, a note played on heart strings and a harmonizing chord out there in the universe reverberates in response.
 It is the type of answer that only metaphor can offer.
 There is nothing objectivity can identify.

 The ancient Celtics, and then by extension Christians, spoke of Thin Places, places of mesmerizing location, like the windswept western coast of Ireland.
 There are other locations like this, lonely places that inspire a kind of inward contemplation.
-There are other places too where great human trauma was carried out which still possess a haunting kind of atmosphere, like a holocaust camp, or where the Twin Towers fell.
+Some of these places are where great trauma was experienced and still possess a haunting kind of atmosphere, like a holocaust camp, or where the Twin Towers fell.
 We even consecrate some of these types of locations, personally or collectively, making them holy ground.
 Cannot the house in which you grew up be considered holy ground?
 Cannot that patch of earth where the L-wing existed also be considered sacred?
 For the many people who walked through it, teachers and tens of thousands of students?
 Why not?
 Though the matter no longer exists, the spirit carries on.